dnewcome/acodeaboutblog/2010-08-25/dotnet-regular-expressions.md

     {{.*}}

-Those of you that are taking notes will probably recongnized some problems with this expression, even though it will ostensibly match the form we laid out above.
+Those of you that are taking notes will probably recongnize some problems with this expression, even though it will ostensibly match the form we laid out above.

 Before I go any further into this example, I want to introduce a small tool that I wrote a while ago to test out